wendellpiez/oscal-xslt/validation_field-testing/readme.md

 #### Converting valid samples

-The XProc pipeline `CONVERT-XML-REFERENCE-SET.xp3` can be used to convert all XML files named in the pipeline into JSON equivalents.
+The XProc pipeline `CONVERT-XML-REFERENCE-SET.xpl` can be used to convert all XML files named in the pipeline into JSON equivalents.

 Currently the assumption is that these are always VALID OSCAL XML CATALOG instances.
 Other types of files require other converters.